-- One (1) Exhaust Duct Connection to be located every 10'-0" - One (1) Supply Duct collar to be located every 7'-0"
+One (1) Supply Duct Connection is required for hoods shorter than 7'-0".
+Two (2) Supply Duct Connections are required for hoods 7'-0" in length or longer.

 Ductwork

 Exhaust - As specified in NFPA 96, Ch.
 7.5 (latest edition), exhaust duct systems must be constructed in the following manner: